 are under the curse;

-The word “curse” comes from two words: down and curse.
-God pronounces a “curse” on those who try to establish a relationship with Him by works.
+The word “curse” comes from two words: down and curse connoting the idea of condemnation.
+God pronounces a “curse” on those who try to establish a relationship with Him through works.
 He does this because Christ already took our “curse” for us.
 When we try to add to His suffering for sins by suffering for sins ourselves, we doom ourselves to God’s judgment.
 We cannot pay for that which Christ already paid.
 If we do, we live under a curse from God.

 The law of God has teeth in it – the law pronounces a “curse” on those who try to keep it for salvation and sanctification.
 There is a penalty to pay for the slightest infraction.
 No one is exempt from this penalty.